 |Day 15||A drive from Pokhara to Kathmandu (1,400m/4,592ft) 6-7 Hours (200km) Drive|

-You will be hiking in one of the remote areas of Nepal with Upper Mustang Lo Manthang trek.
+You will be trekking in one of the remote areas of Nepal, Upper Mustang Lo Manthang.
 Your trip of 15 days begins and ends in Kathmandu.
 You will be mostly trekking in a secluded area and will get to experience the joy of trekking in solitary.
-Moreover, navigate your through Trans Himalayas; and the landscape of the region will make you feel more like trekking in Tibetan plateaus than in Nepal.
+Moreover, navigate through Trans Himalayas; and the region's landscape will make you feel more like trekking in Tibetan plateaus than in Nepal.

-After you arrive in Kathmandu, you will be driving to the popular touristy city of Pokhara which lies in the lap of the Himalayas.
-On the following day, you will be taking an early flight from Pokhara to Jomsom which is the headquarter of Mustang district.
+After you arrive in Kathmandu, you will be driving to the popular touristy city of Pokhara, which lies in the lap of the Himalayas.
+The following day, you will be taking an early flight from Pokhara to Jomsom, the Mustang district headquarter.

-Your trek starts from Jomsom and you will be trekking to the beautiful village of Kagbeni.
-The village in the bank of Kali Gandaki River, Kagbeni was a popular place for trade between Nepal and Tibet.
-You will be trekking past the quaint villages of Chele, Syanbochen, Ghami, Tsarang, on your way to Lo Manthang.
+Your trek starts from Jomsom, and you will be trekking to the beautiful village of Kagbeni.
+The village on the bank of Kali Gandaki River, Kagbeni, was a popular place for trade between Nepal and Tibet.
+You will be trekking past the quaint villages of Chele, Syanbochen, Ghami, Charang on your way to Lo Manthang.

-Explore the ancient walled city of Lo Manthang for a day which is dotted with tall whitewashed structures with mudbrick walls.
+Explore the ancient walled city of Lo Manthang for a day dotted with tall whitewashed structures with mudbrick walls.
 You will notice the influence of Tibetan Buddhism.
-Further, you will be visiting different ancient monasteries or Gompas which houses centuries-old statues of Buddha, elaborate wall mandalas, and others.
+Further, you will be visiting different ancient monasteries or Gompas, which houses centuries-old statues of Buddha, elaborate wall mandalas, and others.
 Also, visit the residence of Lamas and get an insight into their daily lives.

 After exploring Lo Manthang for a day, continue your trek past Yara, Tangbe, Tetang to Muktinath.

 Muktinath is a holy place for both Hindus and Buddhists alike.
-Muktinath is referred to Mukti Kshetra which means the sacred place of salvation.
+Muktinath is referred to as Mukti Kshetra, which means the sacred place of salvation.
 Also, it is believed that bathing in the waters of Muktinath bestows salvation after death.

 Buddhist refer to Muktinath as Chumming Gyatsa.
 Muktinath is a sacred place of Dakinis goddesses called Sky Dancers as per Tibetan Buddhism.
 Also, it is the place where Guru Rimpoche or Padmasambhava, the founder of Tibetan Buddhism, meditated on his way to Tibet.